Taking Your Family Science Research Public: Media Training Workshop

-In this highly personalized and interactive setting, participants will practice finding and fine-tuning their take-away points; responding to journalists' questions; and/or making short statements for the radio or television, receiving feedback from Coontz and other workshop participants., Coontz will address the challenges of messaging and handling difficult topics in ways that reflect the improvisational quality of working with media.
+In this highly personalized and interactive setting, participants will practice finding and fine-tuning their take-away points, responding to journalists' questions, and/or making short statements for the radio or television and receive feedback from Coontz and other workshop participants.
+Coontz will address the challenges of messaging and handling difficult topics in ways that reflect the improvisational quality of working with media and nonacademic audiences.

 Coontz will also explain how to construct publishable opinion pieces (op-eds) for the mainstream media, outlining the roles of hooks, ledes, nut graphs, and kickers.
 Finally, you’ll learn how to avoid common pitfalls in describing research to the media or policymakers.

-Bonus: Coontz will edit the first three op-ed or blog drafts that participants send to her following the workshop.
+Double Bonus: Coontz will edit two op-ed or blog drafts per session that participants send to her following the workshop.